aiwipro/Apple-180Hz-LED-Cinema-Display/README.md

 ![IMG_5448.jpeg](images/IMG_5448.jpeg)

-Once adhered, the surface is covered by a black tape, which later is cut to expose the sockets.
+The bracket surface is covered by a black tape, which is then cut to expose the sockets.

 ![IMG_5450.jpeg](images/IMG_5450.jpeg)